Leave a legacy

 - if you’re changing several parts of your will, it is usually better to write a new will.

 Please consult a solicitor to assist you in compiling a will or adding a codicil.
-Our parish legacy officer, Tim Stannard, can give further advice and information.
+Our parish treasurer, Tim Stannard, can give further advice and information.

 In later life your circumstances may change: you may leave home to live with one of your children or go into residential care.
 At times such as this, it might be appropriate to follow the example of past benefactors and consider giving a portion from the sale of your house or some of your possessions to the parish for the benefit of the church.
 If you are a taxpayer at this point, any cash donated can be gift-aided.